 Big disclaimer: their most famous mural of the Koi on the stairs was recently taken down and is due to be repainted as something entirely new soon.
 The rest of the murals in the tiny village are pretty impressive though so it's still worth a visit regardless.
 Come early in the morning to beat the crowds with selfie sticks.

 It is expensive (especially if you are traveling solo) but you have to try this phenomenon that is all over major US cities in the place it originated.

 I know - sounds boring.
 BUT there are underground shopping malls and great food in the metro as well.
 Plus it is the cheapest way to get around and incredibly quick and efficient.

 Head to a Themed cafe

-There are so many which is why I have a full list of the best ones (here).
-But don't miss the crazy cafe culture in Korea.
+There are so many it is hard not to miss out on the cafe culture.
 Pick your favorite out of dog cafes, cat cafes, hello kitty cafes and so many more and drink way too much coffee.

 Visit Haedong Yonggungsa

 Busan has so many things to do and see it deserves it's own visit and I totally understand focusing on Seoul.
 But if there is one thing you must do it is visit this seaside buddist temple.
 The views are gorgeous and if the sound of the waves and wind don't bring you inner peace nothing will.